csb-toolbox/CSB/docs/index.md

     $ pip install csb

 ## Batteries Included

 CSB is bundled with a number of executable console ``csb.apps``.
 Each app provides a standard command line interface.
 To run any app, try:

-    $ python csb/apps/app.py --help
+    $ python csb-app --help

-where ``app`` is the name of the application.
+where ``csb-app`` is the name of the application, e.g. ``csb-hhfrag``.
 For more details on our application framework, including guidelines for writing your own applications, please refer to the API docs in the release package, namespace ``csb.apps``.

 ## Contact